Gjilan: Modern history

 In 1985, Gjilan was the site of an incident involving a Serbian farmer who had a glass bottle shatter inside his rectum, before going to the local police and blaming two Kosovar Albanians.
 The incident served to increase and inflame ethnic tensions throughout Yugoslavia, namely between Serbs and Albanians.
 The farmer later admitted that he put the glass bottle inside his rectum himself.

 In 1999, Camp Monteith was established outside the city as a base of operations for KFOR during Operation Joint Guardian, on the site of a destroyed Yugoslav military base which was handed over to the Kosovo Protection Corps in 2007 after the U.S. military downsized their number of troops.
 Gjilan has also served as the regional headquarters of the UNMIK International Police task force from 1999.

 KFOR peacekeeper in Gjilan in mid-1999, in the aftermath of the Kosovo War.

-On April 24, 2002, a 5.7 magnitude earthquake was recorded in the municipality of Gjilan, killing one person.
+On 24 April 2002, a 5.7-magnitude earthquake struck the municipality of Gjilan, resulting in one fatality.

 In 2020, the cities of Gjilan and Kumanovo, North Macedonia came closer through a new border point which was built in the village of Stançiq.

 Geography

 Gjilan is located in the southeastern part of Kosovo, in the region of Anamorava.

 It is 46 km from Pristina, 27 km from Kamenica, 25 km from Novo Brdo and 22 km from Vitia.
 The municipalities of the region are bordered in the southeast by Preševo (33 km) and Kumanovo (53 km), and in the east by Bujanovac (40 km).

-The Gjilan area is defined by the Morava e Binçës, which collects all the small rivers, with an average monthly flow rate of 6.7 cubic meters/second.
+The Gjilan area is defined by the Morava e Binçës, which collects all the small rivers, with an average monthly flow rate of 6.7 cubic metres/second.
 In the southeast it is surrounded by the mountains of Karadak.